Highlands East: Yours to Explore

 Highland Grove is home to an active community centre and library.
 Local activities and projects are sponsored by the Recreation Committee and The Schoolhouse Historical Society.
 Today, as you drive through the hamlet, you will find the Stone Grove Antiques Shop, an Outreach Centre, Community Centre, Fire Hall and a Catholic Church.

 This picturesque hamlet is nestled on the shores of Pusey Lake (commonly referred to as Dark Lake) has plenty to offer.
-Wilberforce is home to the first Red Cross Outpost in Ontario which is now a National Heritage Site, the Wilberforce Agricultural Fair, Ontario’s Premier Plein Air Festival and is the Geocaching Capital of Canada.
+Wilberforce is home to the first Red Cross Outpost in Ontario which is now a National Heritage Site, the Wilberforce Agricultural Fair and is the Geocaching Capital of Canada.

 You will find this hamlet on the shore of McCue Lake and the intersection of HWY 118 and County Road 503.
 Its location makes for the best fall colours in area, with views for miles.
 Once a booming village, it has some rare finds.
-The Tory Hill United Church is now a private residence, home to Artech Glass Studio; there is also Highlands East Nursery (where perennials and trees are grown for the area) and the Rideau Docks.
+The Tory Hill United Church is now a private residence, home to Artech Glass Studio and the Dock Spot.
 At the Tory Hill Park you can access the multi use IB&O Rail Trail that either takes you to Gooderham or to Wilberforce.

-This hamlet is home to a Community Centre and a large park with the Burnt River passing through it, a play ground, tennis and basketball court, horseshoe pits, outdoor skating rink, Municipal Office and Post Office.
-There is an LCBO, General Store, a Gas/Service Station, two Restaurants, Butcher Shop and TimBr Mart Building Supplies.
+This hamlet is home to a Community Centre and a large park with the Burnt River passing through it, a play ground, tennis and basketball court, horseshoe pits, outdoor skating rink, and Municipal Office.
+There is an LCBO, General Store, a Gas/Service Station, two Restaurants, Butcher Shop and Timbermart Building Supplies.
 This community has a very active volunteer group where funds raised are given back to the community for worthy causes and projects.